garethtdavies/zqw-docs/docs/faq.md

 1.5K sprout-verifying.key
 ```

-As a workaround you can use any filesystem operations for your OS e.g. creating a symlink of the directory but these are unsupported.
+As a workaround, you can use any filesystem operations for your OS, e.g. creating a symlink of the directory but these are unsupported.

 ## Transactions

 ### Can I use funds with zero confirmations?

 No, Zcash requires that you have at least 1 confirmation before sending.
-Trying to spend unconfirmed funds will result in an error.
+Trying to spend unconfirmed funds will [result in an error](/troubleshooting/#not-enough-balance-when-sending-transactions).

 ### Can I use a custom fee?

-Yes, though it is adviced to use the default 0.0001 fee to prevent your transactions from being distinguishable you may override this behaviour in the app [**Options**](/using-zec-qt-wallet/#zeq-qt-wallet-options).
+Yes, though it is advised to use the default 0.0001 fee to prevent your transactions from being distinguishable, you may override this behaviour in the app [**Options**](/using-zec-qt-wallet/#zeq-qt-wallet-options).

 ### What's the difference between Transparent, Sprout and Sapling addresses?

 Transparent addresses start with a **t** prefix and are transparent like Bitcoin and offer no privacy properties.
-Sprout addressess have a **zc** prefix and are the first generation of shielded addresses.
-Sprout addresses have been superseeded by Sapling address which have a **zs** prefix.
+Sprout addresses have a **zc** prefix and are the first generation of shielded addresses.
+Sprout addresses have been superseded by Sapling address which have a **zs** prefix.
 While Sprout addresses may still be used it is recommended to use Sapling addresses due to the massive performance improvements (link).
 To move funds between Sprout and Sapling addresses see the turnstile (link).

 For more information on the use of addresses in Zcash [see this page](https://zcash.readthedocs.io/en/latest/rtd_pages/addresses.html).

+//TODO testnet prefixes?

 ### How long does a Sapling transaction take?

 Sapling greatly reduced the time taken to perform proofs down to just a few seconds.
-Sprout transactions take around 70-90 seconds and is dependent on hardware and the number of JoinSplits.
+Sprout transactions take around 70-90 seconds and are dependent on hardware and the number of JoinSplits.
 For more information see [this post](https://z.cash/blog/reducing-shielded-proving-time-in-sapling/).

 ## zcashd node